ooni/spec/backends/bk-003-collector.md

    such it finds some field with an invalid value.

-6. SHOULD write the measurement to persistent storage or to some database before returning `200` to the client, and SHOULD make sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).
+6. SHOULD write the measurement to persistent storage or to some database before returning `200` to the client making sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).
 In writing the measurement, the collector SHOULD NOT transform it to the maximum possible extent, unless such transformation is